ghoomfrog/silili/README.md

 Saja Lili has no verbs.
 Everything is a noun phrase.

-*iti jasa* — good food — The food is good.
+*iti nama* — good food — The food is good.

 ### Yes/No Questions

 Just use tone or a question mark for yes/no questions.

-*iti jasa?* — Is the food good?
+*iti nama?* — Is the food good?

 <!--/td-->
 <!--td style="width: 100%;"-->